bernard-ng/hashnode/cl1e4188400s5aynv6cui22ri.md

 To test that everything works well, just type the following command : ```php bin/console doctrine:mapping:info```.

 ## Conclusion
-To finish, let's make a small recap, when doing DDD we will avoid by all possible means to couple our code with a code outside the domain layer, in the case of a symfony application for entities we use the XML configuration which has the advantage to stay in the infrastructure layer which makes our entity independent and unaware of the ORM used.
+To finish, let's make a small recap, when doing DDD in the case of a Symfony application for entities we use the XML configuration which has the advantage to stay in the infrastructure layer which makes our entity unaware of the ORM used and allows us to guarantee the respect of architectural requirements.